-The building's three original galleries with new features and improvements include curatorial and installation projects by nationally and internationally accomplished artists along with areas for student exhibitions.
+The building's three original galleries with new features and improvements include curatorial and installation projects by students and nationally and internationally accomplished artists.

-The Cora Stafford Gallery features two spaces, showcasing M.F.A. thesis solo exhibitions, the annual Faculty Exhibition, and the annual Voertman Student Juried Exhibition.
-The gallery is named after Cora Stafford, an imaginative and enlightened leader who served as a faculty member and art department director from 1921 to 1965.
+The Cora Stafford Gallery features two spaces, showcasing M.F.A. thesis exhibitions and the annual Voertman Student Juried Exhibition.
+The gallery is named after Cora Stafford, an imaginative and enlightened leader who was a faculty member and art department director from 1921 to 1965.

-The CVAD Gallery has a focus on the visitor experience, with exhibitions of curatorial and installation projects by nationally and internationally accomplished artists.
+The CVAD Gallery focuses on the visitor experience, with exhibitions of curatorial and installation projects by nationally and internationally accomplished artists.

-While a metropolitan area offers a wealth of job opportunities, plus entertainment, culture, shopping and professional sports, a college town offers a peaceful haven for study and research.
+While a metropolitan area offers many job opportunities, entertainment, culture, shopping and professional sports, a college town offers a peaceful haven for study and research.
 UNT has the advantages of both.
-The university is located in Denton, Texas, a city in and the county seat of Denton County, Texas.
+The university is in Denton, Texas, a city in and the county seat of Denton County, Texas.
 With a population of about 138,500, it is only 36 miles north of Dallas-Fort Worth, the country's fourth-largest metropolitan area.
-Denton is known for its active arts and music life and events such as the North Texas State Fair and Rodeo, Denton Arts and Jazz Festival.
+Denton is known for its active arts, music life, and events such as the North Texas State Fair and Rodeo, Denton Arts and Jazz Festival.
 Denton also averages 0 inches of snow per year.